JunhaJeon/Text-Adventure-Game/README.md

 🏰 Mansion Sleepover – Text Adventure Game
-A Python-based text adventure created for COMP 1405 A/B/C – Introduction to Computer Science I (Fall 2023)

 📖 Description
 This is a classic text-based adventure game set in your uncle's luxurious mansion.
 Players can explore interconnected rooms, examine ornate objects, and navigate a richly described environment.
 The game reads room layouts, objects, and exits from an external data file, demonstrating core programming skills such as file I/O, string parsing, data organization, and control flow.